Academic Affairs • 423.652.4737

 internship program.
 Senior athletic training students complete a 500 hour clinical

-Once Athletic Training students pass the BOC, they are then qualified to seek employment
+Once Athletic Training students pass the BOC, they are qualified to seek employment

-as certified athletic trainer in a variety of disciplines such as secondary schools,
+as a certified athletic trainer in a variety of disciplines such as secondary schools,

 colleges and universities, professional athletic teams, sports medicine clinics, industrial